Mihrabch/Rental/README.md

 5. Choose an appropriate machine learning algorithm or model for rental prediction.
 There are many options to choose from, such as linear regression, random forest etc.
 6. Train the model on the training set by fitting it to the data.
 7. Evaluate the model's performance on the test set by comparing the predicted rental prices to the actual rental prices.
+8. By giving your required characteristics you can now see a prediction of the approximate you need to pay.
 Future Work:
 1. Fine-tune the model by repeating steps 5 and 6, using different algorithms or model configurations.